What are the must-see tourist attractions in Apayao?

 Mt.
 Solo towers to over 1,336 meters above sea level, making it the highest peak in the municipality.
 From here, one can view the extensive forest cover of Pudtol and its neighboring municipalities.
-It takes hours to days of hike to reach its summit, depending on where you are coming from.
+It takes hours to days of a hike to reach its summit, depending on where you are coming from.
 Tourism is not yet fully established in the area.
-That is why, trails are not also well-established.
+That is why trails are not also well-established.
 In fact, only a few locals and hunters were able to assault its summit.

 12. Purit Cave (Calanasan)